Kangaroo care: Technique

-In kangaroo care, the baby wears only a small diaper and a hat and is placed in a flexed (fetal position) with maximum skin-to-skin contact on parent's chest.
+In kangaroo care, the baby wears only a small diaper and a hat and is placed in a flexed (fetal position) with maximum SSC on parent's chest.
 The baby is secured with a wrap that goes around the naked torso of the adult, providing the baby with proper support and positioning (maintain flexion), constant containment without pressure points or creases, and protecting from air drafts (thermoregulation).
 If it is cold, the parent may wear a shirt or hospital gown with an opening to the front and a blanket over the wrap for the baby.

 The tight bundling is enough to stimulate the baby: vestibular stimulation from the parent's breathing and chest movement, auditory stimulation from the parent's voice and natural sounds of breathing and the heartbeat, touch by the skin of the parent, the wrap, and the natural tendency to hold the baby.
 All this stimulation is important for the baby's development.

 "Birth Kangaroo Care" places the baby in kangaroo care with the mother within one minute after birth and up to the first feeding.
-The American Academy of Pediatrics recommends this practice, with minimal disruption for babies that don't require life support.
+The American Academy of Pediatrics recommends this practice, with minimal disruption for babies that do not require life support.
 The baby's head must be dried immediately after birth and then the baby is placed with a hat on the mother's chest.
-Measurements, etc. are performed after the first feeding.
-According to the US Institute of Kangaroo Care, healthy babies should maintain skin-to-skin contact method for about 3 months so that both baby and mother are established in breastfeeding and have achieved physiological recovery from the birth process.
+Measurements etc. are performed after the first feeding.
+According to the US Institute of Kangaroo Care, healthy babies should maintain SSC method for about three months so that both baby and mother are established in breastfeeding and have achieved physiological recovery from the birth process.